rvinluan/rvinluan.github.io/_drafts/2015-06-01-just-did-a-thing.md

 ###v3

-The Y bit of the bot's version 1 could generate noun phrases ("my day", "the semester") as well as verb phrases ("having a puppy"), whereas version 2, because it was seeded with a random verb, always contained said verb.
+The Y part of the bot's version 1 could generate noun phrases ("my day", "the semester") as well as verb phrases ("having a puppy"), whereas version 2, because it was seeded with a random verb, always contained said verb.
 I liked both, so Version 3 picks randomly between the two (weighted for v2 70% of the time, just because it's more reliable).

 I also made the change at this point to pick random emotions (from a hard coded list) so that instead of searching for "Y is fun", it could also sometimes search for "Y is perfect" or "Y is lame", etc.

 ###v4 (current)

-In v3, The Y bit would search for a present participle verb phrase (to find things like "driving at night") and try and find the relevant snippet by working backwards from the end of the tweet to wherever the noun was ("night", in the aforementioned example).
+In v3, The Y part would search for a present participle verb phrase (to find things like "driving at night") and try and find the relevant snippet by working backwards from the end of the tweet to wherever the noun was ("night", in the aforementioned example).
 This was optimized to produce long phrases: I wanted to disregard the tweets that simply said "driving is fun" and nothing more.

 But what I found was that the longer phrases were too specific.
 The humour was lost because it was impossible to reconcile the two halves of the tweet.
 Thus, vague short phrases worked the best because they could have different interperetations applied to them.